eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

 # The well grounded rubyist

-Think of ruby as 3 levels
+Think of ruby as 3 levels of stuff

 1. core language
 2. extenstions & libraries that _ship with_ ruby (and the facility for making
-   your own.
+   your own).
 3. command line tools that _ship with_ ruby.

-todo: load my awesomeprint in irb and pry

 Ruby code is made of _identifiers_